wrapperband/FTCBlockTimeAnalysis/README.md

 http://explorer.feathercoin.com/chain/Feathercoin?hi=1232903&count=500

+Transaction Value compared to Fees

+Three days Blockchain data have been analysed in detail.

+31/05/2016
+Value of Transactions 58 times Value of Fees
+Percentage Blocks with transactions 28%

+01/06/2016
+Value of Transactions 38 times Value of Fees
+Percentage Blocks with transactions 29%

+06/06/2016
+Value of Transactions 5 times Value of Fees
+Percentage Blocks with transactions 29%

 **Short term analysis over 100 minutes**

 This chart shows how the difficulty adjusted during a 500% variation in FTC Hash rate.
 The blue diagonal line shows the block frequency against time.
 This should be a straight diagonal line in ideal situation.